auralangco/auroravm/docs/specification.md

 ### `call`

+Calls the function pointer at the top of the stack creating a new nested execution environment that will return a value

+### `callnr`

-Calls the function pointer in the top of the stack creating a new nested execution environment
+Calls the function pointer at the top of the stack creating a new nested execution environment that won't return a value

+### `natv "symbol"`

+Calls a native function implemented in Rust using the top of the stack as it's argument (returns a value)

+### `natvnr "symbol"`

+Calls a native function implemented in Rust using the top of the stack as it's argument (won't return a value)

 ### `exit`